 Boost Linguistics is a great example of an artificial intelligence software that helps teams create engaging content.
 Its performance is based on data-based linguistic analysis.
 This software reduces editing time by providing suggestions that improve readers’ engagement.

-Gender Decoder is another useful tool that helps reduce unconscious bias in your writing.
+Gender Decoder is another useful e-recruitment tool that helps reduce unconscious bias in your writing.
 Also, this tool is free of charge.

 Textio is a writing tool that uses data-driven feedback to improve job descriptions.
 It helps engage passive candidates, attract active job-seekers, and it can help grow hiring teams within a company.

 Recruiters use sourcing tools and job boards to gather applicants.
 Simultaneously, job seekers are able to search for jobs in one place.

 The Applicant Manager is a cloud-based ATS used by small-to-medium sized businesses.
 They have done the math and the results show that they have received over three million resumes and hired 50,000 job seekers.